michael-lazar/hyperkitty/README.rst

-Fork of GNU Hyperkitty for personal use
+Fork of GNU Hyperkitty for personal use.

 https://gitlab.com/mailman/hyperkitty